-from the now-you-see-it dept
+from the stupid-public-keeps-demanding-something-in-return-for-its-tax-dollars dept

 The UK's Freedom of Information law was a long time coming.
 In contrast to the United States government, which (begrudgingly) (and only sort of) threw open its filing cabinets for its citizens' perusal in 1966, the UK's version didn't go live until 2005, after nine years of legislative maneuvering.
 Tony Blair, who started the push as an opposition leader, was already expressing his regrets five years later.

 “Freedom of information,” he wrote in his 2010 memoir, “A Journey.”“Three harmless words.
 I look at those words as I write them, and feel like shaking my head till it drops off my shoulders.
 You idiot.
 You naïve, foolish, irresponsible nincompoop.”And why wouldn't he?
 It's a wonderful tool of transparency and accountability.
 But it's also this: